Today was the day.

 Cameron glared out through the storm, eyeing the entrance of the Tetsugawa building.

-“Well, the doorman is a werewolf.
+“Well, the doorman is one of those vampire-made lupine monstrosities.
 I can smell him,” Cameron elaborated.

 “Even in this rain?”